City and County-wide Coronavirus Measures

-* Big Cypress National Preserve roads and trails are open.
-Visitor centers, campgrounds and associated restrooms are closed until further notice.
+* Big Cypress National Preserve roads, trails and campgrounds are open.
+Swamp and Oasis Visitor Centers are OPEN.

 * John Pennekamp Coral Reef State Park has reopened.
 The beach, boat ramp and trails are available.
 Snorkeling tours have resumed on a limited capacity.